 Alcoholism affects everyone including those around the problem drinker.
-Families of alcoholics suffer from the alcohol psychological effects sometimes even more than the addict himself.
+Families of alcoholics suffer from alcohol psychological effects sometimes even more than the addict himself.
 Living with an alcoholic mother, father or spouse can be destructive in many ways.
 The burden and solution to this problem need to be a holistic strategy.

 What is the Statistical Data on Alcoholism in Families?

 According to the SAMHSA 2012 study, every tenth American lived with at least one alcoholic family member.
 More than 50% of adult Americans have at least one close relative with alcohol use disorder.
 Alcohol social effects also affect all the family members of the person with drinking problems leading to financial complications and domestic violence.

 According to the 2015 National Institute on Alcohol Abuse and Alcoholism report, more than 55% of Americans reported consuming alcohol in the month preceding the survey, 27% involved in binge drinking in the same period.
 In the same year, 88,000 died of direct causes related to alcohol abuse.

 A key question that people are looking into treatment options consistently ask: can alcoholism run in the family?
 Current science points to the relationship between genes and social environments as being important factors.
 Alcoholics have a genetic disposition for higher metabolism rates, and this has an impact on how they will process it but also be aware of its impact.